darioromero/getting_and_cleaning_data/README.md

     later on using the Euclidean formula to calculate magnitude of the vector.
 So in summary, only has been considered mean()-X/Y/Z and std()-X/Y/Z for this project.

-    Here below a show a schematic of the logic I folowed to identify main attributes of the sample data:
+    Here below a schematic of the logic I followed to identify main attributes of the sample data:

     https://github.com/darioromero/getting_and_cleaning_data/analysis-tree.png